 Employee contribution rates, based on age, are 5%, 7.5% or 10% of salary.
 The University matches 100% of employee contributions.
 Within parameters established by the legislature, contribution requirements may be established or amended by the University of Washington Board of Regents.
-Employer contributions for the years ended June 30, 2023 and 2022 were \$155.7 million and \$145.2 million, respectively.
+Employer contributions for the year ended June 30, 2024 were \$169.1 million.